Bernardino Ochino: Augsburg and England

 In 1545 Ochino became minister of the Italian Protestant congregation at Augsburg.
 From this time dates his contact with Caspar Schwenckfeld.
-He was compelled to flee when, in January 1547, the city was occupied by the imperial forces for the Diet of Augsburg.
+In 1546 he participated in the anti-Trinitarian Collegia Vicentina.
+He was compelled to flee from Augsburg when, in January 1547, the city was occupied by the imperial forces for the Diet of Augsburg.

 Ochino found asylum in England, where he was made a prebendary of Canterbury Cathedral, received a pension from Edward VI's privy purse, and composed his major work, the Tragoedie or Dialoge of the unjuste usurped primacie of the Bishop of Rome.
 This text, originally written in Latin, is extant only in the 1549 translation of Bishop John Ponet.
 The form is a series of dialogues.
 Lucifer, enraged at the spread of Jesus's kingdom, convokes the fiends in council, and resolves to set up the pope as antichrist.
 The state, represented by the emperor Phocas, is persuaded to connive at the pope's assumption of spiritual authority; the other churches are intimidated into acquiescence; Lucifer's projects seem fully accomplished, when Heaven raises up Henry VIII of England and his son for their overthrow.

 Several of Ochino's Prediche were translated into English by Anna Cooke; and he published numerous controversial treatises on the Continent.
 Ochino's Che Cosa è Christo was translated into Latin and English by the future Queen Elizabeth I of England in 1547.

 Zürich

 In 1553 the accession of Mary I drove Ochino from England.
-He went to Basel, where Lelio Sozzini and the lawyer Martino Muralto were sent to secure Ochino as pastor of the Italian church at Zürich, which Ochino accepted.
+He went to Basel, where Lelio Sozzini and the lawyer Martino Muralto were sent to secure Ochino as pastor of the Italian church at Zurich, which Ochino accepted.
 The Italian congregation there was composed mainly of refugees from Locarno.
 There for 10 years Ochino wrote books which gave increasing evidence of his alienation from the orthodoxy around him.
 The most important of these was the Labyrinth, a discussion of the freedom of the will, covertly undermining the Calvinistic doctrine of predestination.

 In 1563 a long simmering storm burst on Ochino with the publication of his Thirty Dialogues, in one of which his adversaries maintained that he had justified polygamy under the disguise of a pretended refutation.
 His dialogues on divorce and against the Trinity were also considered heretical.